Ellie Morrison: Boy Scouts of America

 Morrison has worked at all levels of Scouting, first serving as a cub scout leader in her son's pack, and as an assistant scoutmaster in Waco Troop 308.

 On the national level, she has chaired the New Unit Task Force, where she helped create the New Member Coordinator position.
 She also chaired the team that created the Commissioner Award of Excellence for Unit Service, and was a member of the committee that designed the Wood Badge for the 21st Century.

 As the BSA's national commissioner, she was also a member of the executive board of its National Council.
 She continues her work as a local unit commissioner from Troop 308.

 Other organizations

 Outside of her work in Scouting, Morrison serves on a number of local boards, including United Way of Waco-McLennan County, Baylor Research, Oakwood Cemetery, and McLennan County Community College Foundation, and the First United Methodist Church in Waco.
 She works with Food for Families in the Waco area.

 Awards

 Morrison has been awarded with the Silver Beaver, Silver Antelope, and Silver Buffalo by the Boy Scouts of America.
+She has also been awarded the National Duty to God recognition.